 Docusign was the first company to offer the ease-of-use, security and cost savings of cloud-based electronic signatures as a general business solution in 2003.

-Documents have been DocuSigned in more than 188 countries in the world.
+Documents have been DocuSigned in more than 180 countries worldwide.

 Electronic signature, when combined with an audit trail, tamper-sealing, strong authentication and bank-grade security is more enforceable than wet signature because of the court-admissible evidence it contains.